leho0207/optimism/specs/bond-manager.md

 Working backwards, if we assume the number of signers to be `5` and the gas used to progress the game is `100,000` gas, then the bond size should cover `500,000` gas.
-This means that a bond of `1 ether` would cover the cost of progressing the game for `5` signers as long as the gas price (base fee) does not exceed `2,000 gwei`.
-This leaves a significant buffer between the highest historical gas price of roughly `236`.
+This means that a bond of `1 ether` would cover the cost of progressing the game for `5` signers as long as the gas price (base fee) does not exceed `2,000 gwei` for the entire finalization window.
+It would be prohibitively expensive to keep the settlement layer base fee this high.

 ### Variable Bond